-- I-96/Novi Road Study Area.
+- 7. I-96/Novi Road Study Area.
 Develop the I-96/Novi Road Study Area in a manner that reflects the importance of this important gateway to the City in terms of its location, visibility, and economic generation.
-Mitigate impacts to the City's infrastructure. - City West/Grand River & Beck Road.
-Develop the City West/ Grand River Avenue and Beck Road area in a manner that supports and complements neighboring areas.
+Mitigate impacts to the City's infrastructure.
+(See page 125) - 8.
+City West/Grand River & Beck Road.
+Develop the City West/Grand River Avenue and Beck Road area in a manner that supports and complements neighboring areas.
+(See page 126)

-- Pavilion Shore Village.
-Develop a cohesive mixed use village that complements the surrounding neighborhood. - 10.
+- 9. Pavilion Shore Village.
+Develop a cohesive mixed use village that complements the surrounding neighborhood.
+(See page 112) - 10.
 The Anglin Property.
 Foster development of a mixed-use district that complements Novi Town Center.
+(See page 118)